|

 Love,

+© 2009 by Lake Haven.
 Lake Haven is a non-profit no-kill animal rescue shelter dedicated to the care and adoption of homeless and/or injured dogs, cats, kittens and puppies in the West Michigan area.
-Lake Haven is a recognized 510(c)3 organization that is 100% volunteer operated.
+Lake Haven is a recognized 510(c)3 organization that is 100% volunteer operated. |